AdityaSinghGit/Calculator/README.md

 # Calculator
-The Calculator is a mobile app which allows people to do math operations more easily.
-For example, most calculators will add, subtract, multiply, and divide.
+The Calculator is a mobile app which allows people to do math operations more easily which includes add, subtract, multiply, and divide.